 Daily Prayer at 09:30 each day live-streamed from our parish, seven days a week.
-You don’t need to join Facebook to view the page.
+Click HERE to watch.

 Christians pray to God.
 That’s because Christianity isn’t a theory or a philosophy.
 It’s a relationship with God who is Father, Son and Holy Spirit.

 Prayer can take many forms.
 All prayer is being aware of God.
 Silent prayer is powerful.
 Words help too.
 You can use your own words in a kind of honest conversation with God.
 In this Daily Prayer, we use structured prayers to help us.